xyperine/Icons-Creator/README.md

 If you want to fork and modify the tool, this information may be useful.

-### Testing

-I made some tests to make sure that the assets the tool is generating are meeting certain requirements.
-The tests don't assert the content of the generated icons.

-Before you run tests make sure `Icons_Creation` scene is present and if you accidently modified it - delete the scene, then reopen the tool window and the scene will be automatically regenerated.

 ### Documentation

 There is no actual documentation for the code at the moment, I will update this section if I will make one.
 So here is a short and simple explanation of how does this tool work: